Crucifixion (Corpus Hypercubus): Gala

 On the bottom left of the painting, Dalí painted his wife Gala as Mary Magdalene looking up at Jesus.
 Dalí thought of her as the "perfect union of the development of the hypercubic octahedron on the human level of the cube".
 He used her as a model because "the most noble beings were painted by Velázquez and Zurbarán.
 [He] only [approaches] nobility when painting Gala, and nobility can only be inspired by the human being."

 Reception

 Fiona Macdonald describes the painting as showing a classical pose of Christ superimposed on a mathematical representation of the fourth dimension that is both unseeable and spiritual, considering it to be "arguably the greatest expression of [Dalí's] scientific curiosity".
 Gary Bolyer assesses it as "one of the most beautiful works of the modern era."

-Novelist Ayn Rand declared Corpus Hypercubus to be her favorite painting, and she would spend hours contemplating it at the Metropolitan Museum of Art.
+Novelist Ayn Rand declared Corpus Hypercubus to be her favorite painting, and she spent hours contemplating it at the Metropolitan Museum of Art.
 She felt a connection between John Galt's defiance over his spiritual ordeal in her novel Atlas Shrugged and Dalí's portrayal of Christ in the painting.

 A reproduction of the painting is mentioned in J. G. Ballard's 1969 surrealist novel, The Atrocity Exhibition and in Robert J. Sawyer's 1998 science fiction novel, Factoring Humanity.